shawon-kanji/hexacore/README.md

 - How to implement **Hexagonal Architecture** in a real-world application
 - **Domain-Driven Design** principles and patterns
 - **Repository Pattern** for database abstraction
+- **Multi-Database Architecture** and polyglot persistence
 - **Dependency Injection** with InversifyJS
 - How to structure a TypeScript project for scalability
 - Writing maintainable, testable, and flexible code
 - SOLID principles in practice
+- Dual-write pattern for data synchronization

 ## Use Cases